-The world of Field Programmable Gate Arrays (FPGA Board) has grown exponentially over the past decade.
+The world of Field Programmable Gate Arrays (FPGA boards) has grown exponentially over the past decade.
 These devices have grown from thousands to millions of gates, along with added memory, analog interfaces, and other new features.
 They now have the power to solve nearly any computing problem.
-The FPGA boards of today offer flexibility to be used in a wide variety of computing tasks only previously possible with much more expensive and slower to implement chips.
+FPGA boards offer flexibility when used in a variety of computing tasks only previously possible with more expensive and slower to implement chips.

 For low production quantities, FPGAs may also be the ideal choice.
 As new programming is developed, it can be tested immediately on a final hardware design.
 This speeds up development time while reducing the cost, as the same test hardware can be used repeatedly.

 When choosing an FPGA Board, also consider what programming environment you have used in the past.
 The major manufacturers each have their own proprietary software for the design and synthesis of the program used on your FPGA board.
-Some FPGAs are even programmable using third party software, enabling the same environment to be used for different FPGAs over multiple products or designs.
-Familiarity with the programming environment is just as important as the FPGA chosen for quick turnaround applications, or in situations where the upfront development costs need to be kept to a minimum.
+Some FPGAs are even programmable using third-party software, enabling the same environment to be used for different FPGAs over multiple products or designs.
+Familiarity with the programming environment is just as important as the FPGA chosen for quick-turnaround applications, or in situations where the upfront development costs need to be kept to a minimum.

 FPGAs are now manufactured to address these concerns.
 Different types of FPGAs have different levels of security inherent to their basic function, and manufacturers have devised solutions to these security concerns.
 For example, SRAM based FPGAs are susceptible to theft of the intellectual property of their programming.
 If this is a concern in an application, these FPGAs are now available with on-chip decryption.
 The data sent to the FPGA can now be encrypted, with only the FPGA having the decryption key.
 For a further level of protection, choose flash or anti-fuse based FPGAs.

 With FPGAs being manufactured for a variety of levels within each category, it is important to weigh these factors.
 Some of these designs offer high chip densities, but may be more susceptible to soft errors in certain environments.